 The University is committed to fostering an environment that encourages prompt reporting of all types of Sexual Harassment; a timely response to reports; the provision of equitable support services and resources; and a fair, impartial, and equitable investigation and resolution process.
 Retaliation for reporting a violation of this policy or for cooperating in the University’s investigation of any such report is also prohibited by law and University policy and will not be tolerated.
 The expectations and procedures outlined in this policy apply to all members of the University community, including faculty, staff, and students.
 Alleged sexual harassment or interpersonal misconduct that meets the definitions outlined in this policy are processed according to this policy.

-These Regulations cover complaints of alleged sexual misconduct by University students against other University students.
-Sexual Misconduct, as defined by these Regulations, comprises a broad range of behavior that will not be tolerated in the University community including, rape, sexual assault, sexual misconduct relationship violence and stalking.
-These regulations also gives students an understanding of the process and procedures that take place with filing a compliant.
+This policy covers complaints of alleged sexual or interpersonal misconduct that do not meet the definitions of University Policy 504 and are made by against University students.
+Sexual or Interpersonal Misconduct, as defined by this policy, comprises a broad range of behavior that will not be tolerated in the University community including, sexual assault, sexual exploitation, sexual harassment, relationship violence, and stalking.
+This policy also gives students an understanding of the process and procedures that take place with filing a complaint.

 It is improper for a faculty member, instructional assistant, or other University employee to participate in the instruction, evaluation, or supervision of a student with whom there is an amorous relationship or familial relationship.
 Violation of this policy may result in disciplinary procedures.